mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Flow Constraints
 The `flow` field contains references to the inequality constraints associated with the apparent power flow, active power flow, or current flow magnitude limits at the from-bus and to-bus ends of each branch.
-The type which one of the constraint will be applied is defined according to the `type` keyword within the [`addBranch!`](@ref addBranch!) function:
+The type to which one of the constraints will be applied is defined according to the `type` keyword within the [`addBranch!`](@ref addBranch!) function:
 * `type = 1` for the apparent power flow,
 * `type = 2` for the active power flow,
 * `type = 3` for the current flow magnitude.